0xfe/lumen/README.md

   * Add godoc comments
   * If necessary, update the integration test in `lumen_test.go`

+**You can also support this project by sending lumens to GDEVC4BOVFMB46UHGJ6NKEBCQVY5WI56GOBWPG3QKS4QV4TKDLPE6AH6.**

 ### Environment Setup

 This package uses [dep](https://github.com/golang/dep) to manage dependencies.
 Before